AeroCross/delve/DESIGN.md

 (Please don't actually do this if you're dealing with PII or a GDPR data portability request!)

+This also allows you to use this program through `cron`, or CI, be invoked by other GUI or CLI applications and use the result, among many other things.
 The possibilities are, virtually, endless.

 ## Why Ruby 2, and not 3?